zeke/california-license-plates/README.md

 # California License Plates

-A silly tool to search the California DMV website for available custom license plate names.
+A tool to search the California DMV website for available custom license plate names.

 <img width="947" alt="CLI" src="https://user-images.githubusercontent.com/2289/121766364-0fc8eb00-cb06-11eb-83d5-bf86f6b2282b.png">

 ---

 <video src="https://user-images.githubusercontent.com/2289/121821946-1a43cb80-cc51-11eb-8479-5fba90b3f76a.mov" data-canonical-src="https://user-images.githubusercontent.com/2289/121821946-1a43cb80-cc51-11eb-8479-5fba90b3f76a.mov" controls="controls" muted="muted" class="d-block rounded-bottom-2 width-fit" style="max-height:640px;"></video>

+## Why?

+You can [do these searches yourself](https://www.dmv.ca.gov/wasapp/ipp2/startPers.do) on the DMV website, but you have to fill out a long form before searching for your desired name (which will likely already be taken).
+Then you'll have to start over again, filling out that same form from scratch every time you want to search.

+Enter robots!
+Our automated friends that exist to perform exactly this kind of mind-numbing drudgery.

 ## Requirements